csswizardry/csswizardry.github.com/_posts/2020-05-19-the-fastest-google-fonts.md

-To quote, err, myself: <q>If you’re going to use `font-display` for your Google Fonts then it makes sense to asynchronously load the whole request chain.</q> It was this initial thought that led to my tweet in the first place—if I’ve effectively made the contents of the CSS file asynchronous, then it kinda sucks to leave the CSS file itself fully synchronous.
+To quote, err, myself: <q>If you’re going to use `font-display` for your Google Fonts then it makes sense to asynchronously load the whole request chain.</q> It was this initial thought that led to my tweet in the first place — if I’ve effectively made the contents of the CSS file asynchronous, then it kinda sucks to leave the CSS file itself fully synchronous.